-Verizon concerning their .
+Verizon lost its stay request concerning its win back marketing saga.
 Cable companies filed a formal complaint with the FCC claiming that Verizon was illegally trying to “court” customers back after they decided to switch phone service to a competing cable company.
-In a strange turn of events, the , but FCC commissioners voted in .
-Verizon then to the U.S. Court of Appeals for the D.C.
-Circuit, which voted 2 to 1 to reject Verizon’s stay request, which in effect keeps the FCC decision in place and prevents Verizon from using these win back tactics.
+In a strange turn of events, the FCC Enforcement Bureau sided with Verizon, but FCC commissioners voted in favor of the cable companies.
+Verizon then appealed to the U.S. Court of Appeals for the D.C.
+Circuit, which voted 2 to 1 to reject Verizon’s stay request.
+This decision, in effect, keeps the FCC’s decision in place and prevents Verizon from using these tactics to win back.
 It’s a rare loss for a large incumbent, and a big win for its cable competitors.

 SIMILAR STORIES